decko-commons/decko/SEEDME.md

 #### _Easy to use._

-Because of fixtures' complexity, we almost always generate fixtures from simpler YAML files in mods' data directories.
+Because fixtures are hard to write, we almost always generate fixtures from simpler YAML files in mods' data directories.
 The data in these "pod" files are based not on the final database structure but on the api by which cards are created.

-For example, here is how that same card would look in pod yaml:
+For example, here is how the "List" card described above would look in pod yaml:

 ```
 - :name: List